 - The employer behaved illegally, for example, by punishing employees who commented on the pay equity plan or who made a complaint.
 It is also against the law for employers to discriminate against employees, make threats or act in bad faith.

 Generally, complaints must be submitted using the CNESST complaint form (French only).
-There are different deadlines for submitting complaints (French only).
+There are different deadlines for submitting complaints.
 If the employer never did a pay equity exercise or audit, employees can submit a complaint at any time.